 ‘The Avenues’ is a bridge between the University of Utah District and Downtown.

 David Ronniger founded the independent Whole Earth Natural Foods on the Avenues: It was the first ‘health food’ store in Salt Lake after the Summer of Love.
-His sister, Molly Ronniger, wrote in 2019: David started Whole Earth Natural Foods in 1971.
+His sister, Molly Ronniger, wrote: David started Whole Earth Natural Foods in 1971.
 He ran it until 1976 maybe.
 Before he came and got me in Oregon to come back to SLC to run the store so he could move to Idaho.
 Whole Earth was owned by the Ronnigers from 1971 to 1983.
 New Frontier purchased it after then.

 Whole Earth advertisement from 1971